-Students with Special Educational Needs
+Pupils with Special Educational Needs

-Relationships Education and Health Education must be accessible for all students.
-This is particularly important when planning teaching for students with special educational needs and disabilities who represent a large minority of students.
-High quality teaching that is differentiated and personalised will be the starting point to ensure accessibility.
-Colleges should also be mindful of the preparing for adulthood outcomes, as set out in the SEND code of practice, when teaching these subjects to those with SEND.
+Relationships Education and Health Education must be accessible for all pupils.
+This is particularly important when planning teaching for pupils with special educational needs and disabilities who represent a large minority of pupils.
+High quality teaching that is differentiated and personalised will be the starting point to ensure

-Colleges should be aware that some students are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND.
-Relationships Education and RSE can also be particularly important subjects for some students; for example those with Social, Emotional and Mental Health needs or learning disabilities.
+Schools should be aware that some pupils are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND.
+Relationships Education and RSE can also be particularly important subjects for some pupils; for example those with Social, Emotional and Mental Health needs or learning disabilities.
 Such factors should be taken into consideration in designing and teaching these subjects.

-In special schools and for some SEND students in mainstream schools there may be a need to tailor content and teaching to meet the specific needs of students at different developmental stages.
+In special schools and for some SEND pupils in mainstream schools there may be a need to tailor content and teaching to meet the specific needs of pupils at different developmental stages.

-As with all teaching for these subjects, colleges should ensure that their teaching is sensitive, age-appropriate, developmentally appropriate and delivered with reference to the law.
+As with all teaching for these subjects, schools should ensure that their teaching is sensitive, age-appropriate, developmentally appropriate and delivered with reference to the law.